A Swift Fix II: Physical Parameters of Type I Superluminous Supernovae

 \subsection{Peak UV/optical Luminosity and Emitted Energy}

 In Figure \ref{fig:LE_hist} we show the distribution of peak luminosities and emitted energies for our sample of SLSNe along with corresponding KDEs.
 Given the dense temporal sampling, we computed the peak luminosity by taking the maximum value of the bolometric luminosity curves from MOSFiT.
 We took the median value as the peak luminosity and the 16th and 84th percentiles as the 1$\sigma$ bounds on the peak luminosity.
-The distribution of peak luminosities from MOSFiT as compared to the peak luminosities from our modified blackbody fits are similar.
+The distributions of peak luminosities from MOSFiT, as compared to the peak luminosities from our modified blackbody fits, are similar.
 The luminosity distribution peaks at $1.5 \times 10^{44}$ erg s$^{-1}$, with a slight bump near $5 \times 10^{44}$ erg s$^{-1}$.
-The distribution spans $(2-90) \times 10^{43}$ erg s$^{-1}$, fully consistent with the luminosity distribution seen in previous studies \citep{lunnan18, decia18, angus19, chen22a}.
+The distribution spans $(2-90) \times 10^{43}$ erg s$^{-1}$, fully consistent with the luminosity distribution seen in previous studies \citep{lunnan18, decia18, angus19, chen23a}.
 The median peak luminosity is also similar to other studies, although this sample appears to have fewer low-luminosity SLSNe than some other samples \citep{angus19}.
-This is likely a result of the targeted nature of \swift follow-up and the tendency for brighter SLSNe to be bluer \citep{chen22a}.
+This is likely a result of the targeted nature of \swift follow-up and the tendency for brighter SLSNe to be bluer \citep{chen23a}.

-To calculate the total energy emitted, we integrated the bolometric luminosity over time and again took the median as the total energy with the 16th and 84th percentiles as the 1$\sigma$ bounds.
-The total energy distribution ranges from $(1 - 60) \times 10^{50}$ erg, with a peak at $2 \times 10^{51}$ erg.
+To calculate the radiative energy emitted, we integrated the bolometric luminosity over time and again took the median as the radiative energy with the 16th and 84th percentiles as the 1$\sigma$ bounds.
+The radiative energy distribution ranges from $(1 - 60) \times 10^{50}$ erg, with a peak at $2 \times 10^{51}$ erg.
 This is largely consistent with the emitted energies of the sample of SLSNe from \citep{lunnan18}, especially since that sample does not cover the full SN light curve and may not account for all of the UV emission.